muesli/beehive/README.md

     cd beehive
     go build

-To run the application you will (currently) need to specify at least a few options:
+To run the application you will (currently) need to specify at least a few options, e.g. for using the IRC-bee module:

     ./beehive -irchost="some.server:6667" -ircchannel="#beehive"